Basil Hallam

-Doris Lytton as Effie and Basil Hallam as Archie in Cosmo Hamilton's The Blindness of Virtue (1913).
+Doris Lytton as Effie and Hallam as Archie in Cosmo Hamilton's The Blindness of Virtue (1913).

 Basil Hallam Radford (3 April 1888 – 20 August 1916) was an English actor and singer, known for the character of Gilbert the Filbert in The Passing Show.
 He died in action on the Western Front during World War I.

 Early life

-Hallam was born on 3 April 1888 at 55 Marine Parade, Brighton, East Sussex, England, the youngest son and child of Walter Thomas Hindmarsh Radford, a ship and insurance broker, (1845–1927) and Ann Louisa Maria Radford (née Wulff) (1847–1924).
+Basil Hallam was born on 3 April 1888 at 55 Marine Parade, Brighton, East Sussex, England, the youngest son and child of Walter Thomas Hindmarsh Radford, a ship and insurance broker (1845–1927), and Ann Louisa Maria Radford (née Wulff) (1847–1924).
 He was the youngest of six siblings: Annie Marguerite (1874–1943), Walter Guy (1875–1947), Ethel May (1880–?), Archibald Campbell (1881–1958) and Maurice Clive (1884–1915).
-He was baptised on 23 May 1888 in St Mary's, Hendon, Middlesex.
+Hallam was baptised on 23 May 1888 in St Mary's, Hendon, Middlesex.
 He was educated at the Meads preparatory school in Eastbourne, Charterhouse School and the University of Oxford.

 Theatrical career

 He began his career in Shakespearean roles with Sir Herbert Beerbohm Tree's company in 1908.
 He had an early success as Archie Graham in Cosmo Hamilton's The Blindness of Virtue, opposite Doris Lytton as Effie.
 He appeared in New York City with Billie Burke in Mrs. Dot.
 On 2 April 1911, he was resident at 25 Park Crescent, St Marylebone, London, England.

 He created the character of a privileged young "knut", Gilbert the Filbert, for The Passing Show (1914), the original revue of that title by Herman Finck, which opened at the Palace Theatre, London, on 20 April 1914.
 He also recorded the song of the same name for the His Master's Voice label on 4 June 1914.
-(The song can be heard on a 2012 release by the Diversions record label, The Finck Album, sung by Mart Sander).
+(The song can be heard on a 2012 release by the Diversions record label, The Finck Album, sung by Mart Sander.)

 Personal life

-Before entering service for World War I Hallam fell in love with Elsie Janis, with whom he had starred in The Passing Show of 1915.
+Before entering service for World War I, Hallam fell in love with Elsie Janis, with whom he had starred in The Passing Show of 1915.
 They set up home in the city of Liverpool.